East and West clash in Bulgaria’s snap general election | bne IntelliNews

 Gerb is willing to unite with anyone to get one more chance to rule.
 Its leader, three-times prime minister Boyko Borissov, has proposed changes that seem designed to win over Change Continues, Democratic Bulgaria and the nationalist parties.
 On the other hand, it can always rely on the traditional, though informal, support of the DPS.

-However, Change Continues and Democratic Bulgaria have repeatedly said they cannot work together with Gerb or the DPS as the two formations were involved in several major corruption scandals.
+However, Change Continues and Democratic Bulgaria have repeatedly said they cannot work together with Gerb or the DPS, as the two formations were involved in several major corruption scandals.

 On the other hand, Democratic Bulgaria and the BSP also have a red line: their positions on the war in Ukraine.
 Vladislav Panev of Democratic Bulgaria said on September 28 that a government would be possible if the two formations find a common ground regarding the war.
 Kornelia Ninova, the leader of the BSP, described the war as the dividing line.